-Chock full of crunchy oats, pieces of dried apple and cinnamon and spice, this granola tastes like fresh apple pie.
-It’s delicious as a snack on sprinkled on your morning cereal.
+Chock full of crunchy oats, pieces of dried apple and cinnamon and spice, this homemade granola recipe tastes like fresh apple pie.
+It’s delicious as a snack or sprinkled on your morning cereal.

 My cinnamon apple pie granola is delicious all year round.